azzoam/ggBrackets/README.md

 - Support for grouped or non grouped bargraphs natively
 - Option to display either p-values or several levels of stars to indicate significance
+- Automatic height adjustment based on the height of the two bars
 - Easy `extra_y_space` parameter to fine tune the vertical location of the brackets/p-values
 - Utilizes its own `t_test2` function which allows summary statistics